-War materials in New Mexico were rumored to be extensive (6,000-8,000 rifles and 25-30 cannon) and the morale of the Federal troops guarding the territory was said to be abysmal.
-Capture of these territories would mean more wealth for the Confederacy from the rich mines of Colorado.
+War materials in New Mexico were rumored to be extensive (6,000-8,000 rifles and 25-30 cannons), and the morale of the Federal troops guarding the territory was said to be abysmal.
+The capture of these territories would mean more wealth for the Confederacy from the rich mines of Colorado.
 Slavery could be expanded, especially into fertile California, and Arizona could be used as a springboard to invade Mexico.
 Perhaps most important, there would be access to 1,200 miles of California coastline with many open, blockade-free ports.
-Open trading ports meant a better chance of recognition and trading with, European countries.
+Open trading ports meant a better chance of recognition and trading with European countries.

 In 1861, Confederate President Jefferson Davis commissioned General Henry Hopkins Sibley to raise three full regiments in West Texas, which eventually became the Fourth, Fifth, and Seventh Texas Volunteer Cavalry.
 By late Fall 1861, there were 3,500 men prepared to invade New Mexico.

-Led by Confederate Brigadier General Henry Hopkins Sibley, southern troops invaded northern New Mexico Territory beginning in February 1862 in an attempt to gain control of the Southwest, as well as the gold fields of Colorado and the ports of California.
+Led by Confederate Brigadier General Henry Hopkins Sibley, southern troops invaded northern New Mexico Territory beginning in February 1862 to gain control of the Southwest and the gold fields of Colorado and the ports of California.
 One of the most ambitious Confederate campaigns of the Trans-Mississippi Theater, the rebels hoped to establish control of the American West and to open an additional theater in the war.

 Pyron and his men then retreated about a mile and a half to a narrow section of the pass and formed a defensive line before Chivington’s men appeared.
 The Union troops then flanked Pyron’s men again, firing heavily into their ranks.
 When the Confederates fled again, the Union cavalry charged, capturing the Confederate rearguard.
 Chivington then retired and went into camp at Kozlowski’s Ranch.
 No fighting occurred the next day as reinforcements arrived for both sides.
 Lieutenant Colonel William R. Scurry’s troops swelled the Rebel ranks to about 1,100 while Union Colonel John P. Slough arrived with about 900 men.